cdyk/rvmparser/README.md

 The file format was dechiphered by inspecting hex-dumps of RVM-files and reading through the source of [pmoc](https://github.com/benvautrin/pmuc).
 Currently it depends on [libtess2](https://github.com/memononen/libtess2) to triangulate facet groups.

-## Status

-Most fields are recognized and handled, so the code parses the files I have tested.

-Triangulation is currently implemented for pyramid, box, circular/rectangular torus, cylinder, snout, and facet group.

 ## Todo
-- Triangulate all primitive types.
 - Make triangle tessellation driven by approximation error.
 - Parse attribute files.

 ## Building